codists/English-In-CS-Books/e.md

 - 示例

 In this section, we describe the steps in this procedure, from compiling a program to placing it in memory, where it becomes eligible to run on an available CPU core(《Operating System Concepts》第 75 页)。

+# emerge

+- emerge: e-("out") + mergere("to dip, sink")

+vi. emerge literally means "to rise out from liquid", appear(出现)。

+- 示例

+Local-area networks emerged in the early 1970s as a substitute for large mainframe computer systems(《Operating System Concepts》第 736 页)。

 # entail